-January is mild but on average the coldest month in Lisbon.
+January experiences mild temperatures by Europe’s standards at least, but is on average the coldest month in Lisbon.

-The city enjoys a unique geographical location; it has one of the warmest winters of Europe.
+Despite the variable weather, the city enjoys a unique geographical location, with one of the warmest winters of Europe.

 Weather in January: What to Pack, What to Wear